Eddie-Soetsane/Fruity-Slot-Game/README.md

 to the number and probability is given.
 I created a get payout function so that the correct payout multipler can be applied in the fruity slot class.

-4.Create a basic console application or web interface to display the output of the game.
-The frontend is not a priority, but if you would like to demonstrate frontend skills, feel free to run with it.
+### 4.Create a basic console application or web interface to display the output of the game.
+Thefrontend is not a priority, but if you would like to demonstrate frontend skills, feel free to run with it.

 ![image](https://github.com/Eddie-Soetsane/Fruity-Slot-Game/assets/92805762/37f54eec-c9db-4034-8b74-33642ed0e1db)